Yellow-fruit nightshade: Medicine

-Solanum virginianum L. (Kantkari) is useful in the treatment of bronchial asthma (Govindan et al., 1999).
-Krayer and Briggs (1950) reported the antiaccelerator cardiac action of solasodine and some of its derivatives.
-The plant possesses antiurolithiatic and natriuretic activities.
-(Patel et al., 2010).
-A decoction of the fruit of the plant is used for the treatment of diabetes (Nadkarni, 1954).
-Solanum virginianum L. is useful for treating cough, chest pain, vomiting, hair fall, leprosy, itching scabies, skin diseases and cardiac diseases associated with edema (Kumar et al., 2010).

-A decoction of the root has diuretic and expectorant properties and is used in the treatment of catarrhal, fever, cough, asthma, and chest pain (Ghani, 1996).
-A root paste is utilized by the Mukundara tribes of Rajasthan for the treatment of hernia, as well as flatulence and constipation.
-The stem, flowers and fruits are prescribed for relief of burning sensations in the feet.
-Leaves are applied locally to relieve body or muscle pains, while its juice mixed with black pepper is advised for rheumatism (Nadkarni, 1954).
-The fruit juice is useful for sore throats and rheumatism.
-A decoction of the fruit of the plant is used by tribal and rural people of Orissa for the treatment of diabetes (Nadkarni, 1954).
-Smoking the seeds of the dried solanum virginianum in a biri wrap is said to allay toothache and tooth decay in Indian folk medicine.

 In-vitro antioxidant and in-vivo antimutagenic properties of Solanum xanthocarpum seed extracts have been examined by qualitative phytochemical screening, which reveals the presence of polyphenols, flavonoids, glycoside, alkaloids, carbohydrates, and reducing sugar in the plant.
 Based on preliminary qualitative phytochemical screening, quantitative estimation of polyphenols in the plant has also been performed.
 The quantitative estimation of alcoholic extracts found significant amounts of polyphenols, as compared to aqueous extracts.
-In-vitro antioxidant studies has been performed by two methods: DDPH, and a superoxide radical scavenging method.
+In-vitro antioxidant studies have been performed by two methods: DDPH, and a superoxide radical scavenging method.
 The alcoholic extracts showed significant antioxidant properties, as compared to aqueous extracts.
 Based on polyphenols and antioxidant properties, alcoholic extracts were used for the antimutagenic (clastogenic) test.
-The alcoholic extracts produced significant results regarding antimutagenic activity.
+The alcoholic extracts produced significant results regarding the antimutagenic activity.